TerryS94/dll-toolkit/README.md

-Setting up boilerplate on every new project gets old fast, so this toolkit exists to let you skip it and work directly with the game’s own renderer from the start.
+Setting up boilerplate on every new project gets old fast, so this toolkit exists to help you skip it and work directly with the game’s own renderer from the start.

 ## What You Need First
 This dll toolkit does not create its own backend instances.
 Instead, it expects you to provide one of the following for your target game: